Daniel-KM/Omeka-S-module-Access/README.md

 [Blocks Disposition], but it is recommended to use resource page blocks for new themes.

-The module is compatible with the module [Statistics].
-It is important to redirect download urls to the module (see below config of ".htaccess").
+The module is compatible with the module [Analytics] (and the older [Statistics]) for download tracking.
+When Access is active with its own `.htaccess` rule, the download rule is not needed because Access calls Analytics directly.
+On uninstall, the Access rule is automatically converted to an Analytics (or Statistics) download rule if the module is active (see below).

 The module is compatible with the module [Derivative Media] that allows to use specific derivative files instead original (for example a standard mp4 instead